katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

     </div><!-- nav-tabs  -->
 </div><!-- docker-run  -->

-## Download the docker images for ROOT and python tools and start container
+## Other the docker images for the work with CMS open data

 Containers with ROOT and python libraries installed are provided for your convenience.
-These containers can be used in the [C++, ROOT and python tools lesson](https://cms-opendata-workshop.github.io/workshop2022-lesson-cpp-root-python/) and later on for your work with CMS open data.
+These containers are not needed in the introduction to open data, but they can be used in the [C++, ROOT and python tools lesson](https://cms-opendata-workshop.github.io/workshop2022-lesson-cpp-root-python/) is you are interested in CMS open data.

 ### ROOT container